-: See for a description of this setting.
+: See Stream on page 20 for a description of this setting.Mirror

 ONVIF

 ONVIF accounts

 ONVIF (Open Network Video Interface Forum) is a global interface standard that makes it easier for end-users, integrators, consultants, and manufacturers to take advantage of the possibilities offered by network video technology.
 ONVIF enables interoperability between different vendor products, increased flexibility, reduced cost and future-proof systems.